wonderfly/lanyon/_posts/2018-04-10-mos-security.md

-The Bella-La Padula model was designed for military use, where the core of security is information security, i.e., a general can have access to most information including everything a lieutenant knows, but he cannot tell everything he knows to the lieuteannt.
+The Bella-La Padula model was designed for military use, where the core of security is information security, i.e., a general can have access to most information including everything a lieutenant knows, but he cannot tell everything he knows to the lieutenant.
 When applied to an operating system, this means a process can read files with an equal or lower level, but can write to files with an equal or higher level.
 This is why the model is often remembered as "read down and write up".

-The Bella-La Padula model makes sure information never flows from a higher level to lower, which is great for the military, but when applied to a corpration, it may break _data integrity_.
-For example, it would entitle an engineer to write to the CEO's company OKRs or the CFO's finacial reports.
-For corparations, an exact opposite model exists, and that is the Biba model.
+The Bella-La Padula model makes sure information never flows from a higher level to lower, which is great for the military, but when applied to a corporation, it may break _data integrity_.
+For example, it would entitle an engineer to write to the CEO's company OKRs or the CFO's financial reports.
+For corporations, an exact opposite model exists, and that is the Biba model.